 My name is Stephanie Tanti Desjardins.
 My own personal journey in fitness and nutrition began at a very young age in my sporting career.
 My profession is teaching Physical education at secondary level while training both water polo and handball at national team level.
 I have represented Malta proudly both in handball and water polo.
 In my handball career I have strived to compete at the top level in the Czech Republic in handball and competed in the European qualifiers as national team water polo goalkeeper.

 As a student I completed my studies in Sports & Exercise Coaching in Malta which then lead me to a fruitful career in teaching.
 My interests in sport and fitness encouraged me to delve further into the science of food and the effects it has on humans.

-In 2020 I finally completed my undergraduate degree in Nutrition & Lifestyle Coaching which I followed through the Institute of Health Sciences in Dublin.
+In 2020 I completed my undergraduate degree in Nutrition & Lifestyle Coaching which I followed through the Institute of Health Sciences in Dublin.
 Following this achievement, I continued furthering my studies with the Institute of Performance Nutrition and achieved my level 7 post graduate diploma in Performance nutrition.

 I can proudly say that I have helped hundreds of individuals reach their weight goals and have educated them for a sustainable living.

 I now look forward to working with clients and giving nutrition and lifestyle recommendations.

 The history of Malta is a long and colourful one dating back to the dawn of civilisation.